-How to Apply the 0% Savings Rate
+How to Apply the Savings Rate of Tax

-This article is relevant to examinable tax year 2016/17.
+This article is relevant to examinable tax year 2019/20.

-In addition to the PSA, a starting rate of 0% applies to the first £5,000 of savings income for 2016/17.
-However, unlike the PSA, the starting rate is only available where savings income falls within the first £5,000 of taxable income.
+In 2019/20, a starting rate of 0% applies to the first £5,000 of savings income.
+However, this rate only applies where savings income falls within the first £5,000 of taxable income.

 Grab the resources you need!

 If you’re studying for your CII R03 exam, and you’re wanting to give yourself the best opportunity to pass, grab our free taster to try out one of Brand Financial Training’s resources for yourself.
 Click the link to download the R03 calculation workbook taster now!